Fare evasion: Panic bars

-Closed circuit television (CCTV)

-Closed-circuit television (CCTV) monitoring is used by many public transport companies to combat vandalism and other public order crimes.
-Using CCTV to apprehend fare-dodgers in the act requires full-time human monitoring of the cameras.

-Sophisticated CCTV systems discriminate the scenes to detect and segregate suspicious behaviour from numerous screens and to enable automatic alerting.
-However, the attentiveness of the surveillance personnel may be threatened by false reliance on automatics.

-Fare control staff

 Ticket inspectors

 With manual fare collection, fare evasion can become more difficult and stigmatizing for the fare-dodging traveller, especially usage of discounted tickets (for example child, student or pensioner tickets) by passengers who are not allowed to use it.
 Ticket inspectors can verify tickets of passengers during the trip or during a boarding on vehicle (the last form of fare control is a common practice on long-distance rail transport).
-In some cases ticket inspectors are assigned to a certain vehicle during its trip on entire route (usually on long-distance or some commuter transport) and often, in another case they randomly check multiple vehicles (usually city public transport and some commuter transport).
+In some cases ticket inspectors are assigned to a certain vehicle during its trip on the entire route (usually on long-distance or some commuter transport) and often, in another case they randomly check multiple vehicles (usually city public transport and some commuter transport).
 Transit systems which use honor systems under normal circumstances may employ staff to collect fares at times and places where heavy use can be expected—for example, at stations serving a stadium after the conclusion of a major sporting event.

 Ticket inspectors can also watch for turnstiles at train stations to avoid unauthorized passing without a valid ticket and using discounted tickets.
 Ticket inspectors may or may not be allowed to use force to prevent or apprehend fare-dodgers.

-Uniformed guards

-The presence of uniformed guards can act as a deterrent to fare evasion, especially unauthorized passing through turnstiles.
-Guards may or may not be allowed to use force to prevent or apprehend fare-dodgers.

-Police officers

-Police officers can watch turnstiles and escort ticket inspectors in vehicles, and unlike ticket inspectors and guards they are allowed to use force to prevent or apprehend fare-dodgers.
-It is sometimes common for police officers dressed in plain clothes to patrol subway stations.
-As such, they have all the jurisdiction that normal officers have when policing the transit system.
-For example, Sydney Trains use a combination of ticket inspectors and police patrols to enforce compliance with fare requirements.
-These police are part of the NSW Police Force transport command and are equipped with Opal card readers to inspect them.